amitp/mapgen2/README.md

 *   **Maze-like structures**, or areas that are disproportionately difficult to reach compared to the bird's eye distance.
 In particular, long peninsulas or bays are undesirable.
 These same features look neat on maps though, so I may change my mind.
 Maybe the games can have bridges or boats or other transportation shortcuts.

+*   **Realistic height maps**.
+My goal is to make interesting 2D overhead maps, and not 3D terrain.

 History:

-*   I started out with C++ code that used mountains, soil erosion, water flow, water erosion, water evaporation, volanoes, lava flow, and other physical processes to sculpt terrain.
+*   I started out with C++ code that used mountains, soil erosion, water flow, water erosion, water evaporation, volanoes, lava flow, and other physical processes to sculpt terrain expressed in a 2d array of tiles.
 However as described [in this blog post](http://simblob.blogspot.com/2010/06/teleological-vs-ontogenetic-map.html) I decided to abandon this approach.

-*   I am writing several small prototypes to figure out how to make rivers, coastlines, and mountains.
+*   Since my initial approach failed, I am writing several small prototypes to figure out how to make rivers, coastlines, and mountains.
 These are the key features I want to support.
+I will then figure out how to combine them into a map.